 The DD1 does not come cheap, as very few direct drive wheels do, but it does everything commendably.
 If you’re looking for a racing sim investment, you’ve found it.
 For more information, read our complete review of the Fanatec DD1.

-Runner-Up: Accuforce Pro V2
+Third Place: Accuforce Pro V2

 The feedback this wheel gives the user is truly unparalleled, balancing the torque and torque resolution perfectly.
 And don’t worry, much like the wheel gives you precise feedback, it also gives the sim pinpoint accurate data.
 The motor updated 50,000 times per second, and the game is provided the information you input in less than 2 milliseconds.
 Even for races which are decided by a split hair this is incredibly fast.